Spicy Meatballs

 • Preheat your oven to 400°F (205°C) and line a baking sheet with parchment paper.

-• In a large mixing bowl, combine the gluten-free breadcrumbs, grated parmesan cheese, fresh parsley, dried oregano, garlic powder, onion powder, paprika, salt, black pepper, and red pepper flakes.
-Mix well to evenly distribute the spices and seasonings.
+Ingredients for spicy meatballs mixed together in a large mixing bowl, including ground beef, Italian sausage, egg, gluten-free breadcrumbs, parmesan cheese, fresh parsley, dried oregano, garlic powder, onion powder, paprika, salt, ground black pepper and red pepper flakes.

-• Use a #30 portion scoop or your hands to shape the meat into balls, about 1.5 to 2 inches in diameter.
-Lightly oil your hands to help shape them easily.
-Place the meatballs on the prepared baking sheet.
-You should get about 18 meatballs total.
+• Use a #30 portion scoop or your hands to roll the mixture into balls about 1.5 to 2 inches in diameter.
+Lightly oil your hands to shape them easily.
+Place them on the prepared baking sheet with space between each one.
+You should get about 18 meatballs.

-• Bake the meatballs in the preheated oven for 13-15 minutes, or until they are cooked through and have reached an internal temperature of 165°F (74°C).
+• Bake the meatballs in the preheated oven for 13-15 minutes, or until they are cooked through and have reached an internal temperature of 165°F (74°C) on an instant-read thermometer.

 • Once cooked, remove the meatballs from the oven and let them rest for a few minutes.
-Alternatively, add the meatballs to a pan with your favorite marinara sauce and let them simmer over medium heat for a few minutes to warm the sauce before serving.
+To serve in sauce, add the meatballs to a pan with 2 cups (490 g) spicy marinara sauce and simmer over medium heat for a few minutes until the sauce is warm.

 Notes